MikeEviscerate/clipbored-X11/README.md

 # Clipbored-X11
-A header including two functions, one for copying to and one for pasting from the clipboard in X11.
+A **C** header including two functions, one for copying to and one for pasting from the clipboard in X11.
+If C++ is used, it allows inputs and outputs with std::string.

 I am new to making Markdown and such, as well as me being inexperienced at using GitHub.
 So, this is going to be weird.